From: EPI Inc. Contact: tech@epi-eng.com

 The previous page of this section addressed the issue of the torsional excitation which a piston engine applies to whatever device it is driving.
 However, there is the separate issue of the torsional vibration of the crankshaft itself within the engine.

-A crankshaft, like a plain torsion-bar, has mass and a torsional spring rate (see TORSIONAL VIBRATION).
+A crankshaft, like a plain torsion-bar, has mass and a torsional spring rate (see Torsional Vibration).
 That causes the crankshaft system to have its own torsional resonant frequency.
-The torque peaks and valleys described above cause the engine crankshaft itself to deflect (rotationally) forward and backward while it is operating.
+The torque peaks and valleys plus the inertia loads from the acceleration of the reciprocating components cause the engine crankshaft itself to deflect (rotationally) forward and backward while it is operating.
 When those pulses (excitations) are near the crankshaft resonant frequency, they can cause the crank to vibrate uncontrollably and eventually break.

 Understand that the resonant frequency of the crankshaft system is different from the resonant frequencies encountered in the PSRU system.
 The torsional resonant frequency of the crankshaft system is a function of :